Improved and Generalized Upper Bounds on the Complexity of Policy Iteration: Bounds with respect to a fixed discount factor

+iterations. \end{theorem} Both results are a factor $O(\log n)$ better than the previously known results provided by \citet{hansen} and \citet{ye}.
+These improvements boil down to the use of the $\|\cdot\|_\infty$-norm instead of the $\|\cdot\|_1$-norm at various points of the previous analyses.
+For \hpi, the resulting arguments constitute a rather simple extension---the overall line of analysis ends up being very simple, and we consequently believe that it could be part of an elementary course on Policy Iteration; note that a similar improvement and analysis was discovered independently by \citet{akian} in a slightly more general setting.
+For \spi, however, the line of analysis is slightly trickier: it amounts to bound the improvement in value at individual states and requires a bit of bookkeeping; the technique we use is to our knowledge original.

+The bound for \spi{ }is a factor $O(n)$ larger than that for \hpi\footnote{Note that it was also the case in Corollary~\ref{simplecorol}.}.
+However, since one changes only one action per iteration, each iteration has a complexity that is in a worst-case sense lower by a factor $n$: the update of the value can be done in time $O(n^2)$ through the Sherman-Morrisson formula, though in general each iteration of \hpi, which amounts to compute the value of some policy that may be arbitrarily different from the previous policy, may require $O(n^3)$ time.
+Thus, it is remarkable that both algorithms seem to have a similar complexity.

-It is easy to see that the linear dependency of the bound for \hpi{ }with respect to $n$ is optimal.
-We conjecture that the linear dependency of both bounds with respect to $m$ is also optimal.
+The linear dependency of the bound for \hpi{ }with respect to $m$ is optimal~\cite[Chapter~6.4]{hansenphd}.
+The linear dependency with respect to $n$ \emph{or} $m$ (separately) is easy to prove for \spi; we conjecture that \spi's complexity is proportional to $n m$, and thus that our bound is tight for a fixed discount factor.
 The dependency with respect to the term $\frac{1}{1-\gamma}$ may be improved, but removing it is impossible for \hpi{ }and very unlikely for \spi. \citet{fearnley} describes an MDP for which \hpi{ }requires an exponential (in $n$) number of iterations for $\gamma=1$ and \citet{hollanders} argued that this holds also when $\gamma$ is in the vicinity of $1$.
 Though a similar result does not seem to exist for \spi{ }in the literature, \citet{condon} consider four variations of PI that all switch one action per iteration, and show through specifically designed MDPs that they may require an exponential (in $n$) number of iterations when $\gamma=1$.